your0rg/HabitatForMeteor/README.md

 * connects by RPC to your remote host to prepare Habitat with its own user 'sudoer' account
 * connects by RPC to your remote host to create a `systemd` unit file for boot-time &/or manual launch of your application

+Initial set up may be a bit of a pain, and can take some time, but the end result is single click deploy **and** release management:  ready for inclusion in serious continuous deployment systems.

 ![Habitat For Meteor](https://docs.google.com/drawings/d/19HVhiUMscFOl4vGXtzgbcbGn8rcltuxkBuRa6YrxiZk/pub?w=960&h=720)

 ### Getting started

 #### Client side preparations

 1. *Prepare Virtual Machines* :: Prepare two Xubuntu Xenial Xerus virtual machines with at least 12G disk space and give them distinct names that suggest developer machine and target server (eg; `dev` & `srv`).
 Set up their `hosts` files so the developer (`dev`) machine can address the server (`srv`) machine by name.
-After gaining confidence in HabitaForMeteor, you should be able to use the Xubuntu desktop on the developer VM only, going to the server machine via SSH, such that the target VM can be a server install with no GUI needed.
+After gaining confidence in HabitatForMeteor, you should be able to use the Xubuntu desktop on the developer VM only, going to the server machine via SSH, such that the target VM can be a server install with no GUI needed.

 1. *Prepare Secure Shell* :: Ensure that both machines are fully SSH enabled, including being able to SSH & SCP from `dev` machine to `srv` machine without password.